KiSSEDBYFiR3/e-com-backend/README.md

 Built using [Conduit Framework](https://conduit.io).

+To successfuly build and run app you will need installed `Docker` on your machine.

+First you'll need to activate `Conduit CLI` by running `dart pub global activate conduit`

-To run type `docker-compose up` in project directory's command line.
+Enter `docker-compose up` into the project directory's command line.

+Then enter `conduit db upgrade` to upgrade data base scheme

-To view `Documentation` you should use `/docs` endpoint in your address bar.
+To view `Documentation` you should check `/docs` endpoin